Climate and Average Weather Year Round in Eilat Israel

 In Eilat, the summers are long, sweltering, arid, and clear and the winters are cool, dry, and mostly clear.
 Over the course of the year, the temperature typically varies from 50°F to 103°F and is rarely below 44°F or above 108°F.

-The hot season lasts for 4.0 months, from May 24 to September 23, with an average daily high temperature above 97°F. The hottest day of the year is August 1, with an average high of 103°F and low of 81°F.
+The hot season lasts for 4.0 months, from May 24 to September 23, with an average daily high temperature above 97°F. The hottest month of the year in Eilat is July, with an average high of 103°F and low of 80°F.

-The cool season lasts for 3.1 months, from December 1 to March 5, with an average daily high temperature below 76°F. The coldest day of the year is January 15, with an average low of 50°F and high of 69°F.
+The cool season lasts for 3.1 months, from December 1 to March 5, with an average daily high temperature below 76°F. The coldest month of the year in Eilat is January, with an average low of 50°F and high of 69°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Wellton, Arizona, United States (7,693 miles away); La Providencia, Mexico (7,853 miles); and Nuevo Laredo, Mexico (7,487 miles) are the far-away foreign places with temperatures most similar to Eilat (view comparison).

 In Eilat, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Eilat begins around May 25 and lasts for 4.8 months, ending around October 19.

 The clearest month of the year in Eilat is August, during which on average the sky is clear, mostly clear, or partly cloudy 99% of the time.